+lcon Meaning

+√ Test completed

+Collision checking completed

+- Program simulation with active Dynamic Colli- sion Monitoring (DCM) (option 40)
-lcon Meaning √ Test completed Test completed Program simulation with active Dynamic Collision Monitoring (DCM) (option 40) × Test failed (e.g., because of expired tool life, danger of collision) $\overline{\mathbb{X}}$ Test not yet completed ?
-Incorrect program structure (e.g., pallet does not contain any subprograms) (Workpiece preset is defined Check input You can assign a workpiece preset either to the pallet or to all NC subprograms.

-- In Programming operating mode, the T column is always empty because the control first checks the status in the Program run, single block and Program run, full sequence operating modes. - If the tool usage test function is not enabled or is not switched on for your machine, then no icon is shown in the Pgm column
+lcon Meaning X Test failed (e.g., because of expired tool life, danger of collision) X Test not yet completed ?
+Incorrect program structure (e.g., pallet does not contain any subprograms) Workpiece preset is defined Δ Check input - You can assign a workpiece preset either to the pallet or to all NC subprograms.
+A Operating notes: In Programming operating mode, the T column is always empty because the control first checks the status in the Program run, single block and Program run, full sequence operating modes.
+If the tool usage test function is not enabled or is not switched on for your machine, then no icon is shown in the Pgm column Further information: User's Manual for Setup, Testing and Running NC Programs